novaprova/novaprova/doc/manual/functions.rst

 All the tests built into a test executable are gathered at runtime and are fitted into a tree, with a single common root.
 The root is then pruned until the test names are as short as possible.
-Each test function is a leaf node in this tree (usually, see TODO).
+Each test function is a leaf node in this tree (usually).

 The locations of tests in this tree are derived from the names of the test function, the basename of the test source file containing the test